 Escalation: The Escalation Workshop, created by the One Love Foundation, uses events inspired by real life to educate participants about dating violence.
 Facilitated by peer trainers, the 90-minute workshop features a 40-minute film followed by a discussion geared towards helping participants understand the warning signs of abuse, while also promoting healthy relationships.

-Sexy and Mandatory: This 45-minute program will explore the definition of consent and how we give and receive consent in sexual situations.
+Pizza and Fries: This 45-minute program will explore the definition of consent and how we give and receive consent in sexual situations.
 What does consent look and sound like?
 Participants will explore the components of consent in their own relationships.
 This program will also address the dynamics of sexual violence in our community.

 These programs can be modified for your needs by contacting Julie Millisky, Program Coordinator for VPVA, at email@example.com.